 Every sales team is familiar with sorting leads into groups.
 You might segment leads into an “already made a purchase” group or sort leads based on which of your products and services they’re interested in.
 Segmentation ensures that you get your leads what they’re looking for — why market an event in California if your lead lives in Oklahoma?

-Building lists, however, is usually a tedious task.
+Building lists manually, however, is usually a tedious task.
 For some sales teams, sifting through individual contact details to weed out your targeted criteria is as manual as it gets.
 For some, it’s uploading lists into spreadsheets and working some magic to get information sorted.
 Regardless of the method, it takes up time that you could be spending on nurturing leads or fulfilling more important tasks.

-Using Ontraport’s group functionality simplifies the process into a single step.
+Ontraport’s group functionality simplifies the process into a single step.
 With a CRM like Ontraport, all of your contacts’ data is in one place, which you can then segment based on any factor you choose with a few simple clicks.
 You can also assign certain groups to certain sequences and follow-up funnels to be sure they’re always automatically receiving targeted information from you.

 6. Stay in Contact With Your Leads, No Matter Where They Are

-7. Keep an Eye On Your Sales Successes With the Metrics Dashboard
+7. Keep an Eye on Your Sales Successes With the Metrics Dashboard

 As an entrepreneur, you need to keep tabs on your team’s performance, even when the team consists only of you.
 You can track how often a rep is following up, how many leads he or she has converted and more, then compile it into a report.
-Compiling these reports regularly, though, is time-consuming and tedious.
+Compiling these reports regularly, though, is tiresome.
 You should be spending your time focusing on leads, not sifting through employee performance data.

 Instead, use Ontraport’s Metric Dashboard, which provides you with a real-time snapshot of your team’s performance.
 This dashboard is easy to use and customizable, creating user-friendly displays of measurable stats.
 These stats can include the number of contacts who carried out an action, conversion rates, and the average time it takes a prospect to become a customer.
 This dashboard gives your team an easy glimpse into what’s working in your sales strategy, and what’s not — and it’s all done automatically so you don’t have to spend your time compiling another report.